ArnauUrbina/University_projects/R/Example_Caret/README.md

 ## Model Performance

-The performance of the logistic regression model is evaluated using repeated 10-fold cross-validation to estimate its predictive ability.
-Key metrics used include:
+The logistic regression model was trained using repeated 10-fold cross-validation.
+Below are the key performance metrics:

-- **Accuracy**
-- **Precision**
-- **Recall**
+- **Accuracy**: 95.07%
-- **F1-Score**
+- **Kappa**: 0.89

-The results show that logistic regression provides a reliable model for classifying tumors, with further improvement possible by exploring more complex algorithms.
+These metrics suggest that the model performs well in distinguishing between benign and malignant tumors.
+The high accuracy and Kappa value indicate a strong agreement between the predicted and actual classifications.

 ## Future Work